openshift/hive/docs/clusterpools.md

 The user who claims a cluster can be given RBAC to their clusters namespace to prevent anyone else from being able to access it.

-Presently once a `ClusterDeployment` is ready, it will be [hibernated](./hibernating-clusters.md) automatically.
+By default once a `ClusterDeployment` is ready, it will be [hibernated](./hibernating-clusters.md) automatically.
 Once claimed it will be automatically resumed, meaning that the typical time to claim a cluster and be ready to go is in the 2-5 minute range while the cluster starts up.
-An option to keep the clusters in the pool always running so they can instantly be used may be added in the future.
+You can keep a subset of clusters active by setting `ClusterPool.Spec.RunningCount`;
+such clusters will be ready immediately when claimed.

 When done with a cluster, users can just delete their `ClusterClaim` and the `ClusterDeployment` will be automatically deprovisioned.
 An optional